Sleep training and schedules with twins can seem overwhelming. Because, what's worse than one baby up in the middle of the night? It's two!

 Another thing I want to stress, is to keep your expectations low.
 Figuring out nap schedules, wake times and realizing they are humans and not robots is extremely difficult.
 I had a hard time with the unexpected daily events when my twins were little.
 It brought on tons of anxiety as the sun started to set.
 Sleep training literally saved my sanity.

-3. When do babies start sleeping through the night?
+3. When do twins start sleeping through the night?

 4. How to sleep train twins?